markjnkim/es_mod/02-css/content/lesson-4-queries.md

 At the end of the last lesson, we merged the work we did in the `feature/flexbox` branch into the `develop` branch.
 If we were working on Run Buddy with other developers, they would likely be branching off of `develop` for their own work, and merging their changes back in.
 So let's get into the habit of starting new work on the freshest code possible, even though we're working by ourselves:

 1. Use `git fetch origin` to sync your local repository with your remote GitHub repository.
 Not much will happen here as you are working on this solo, but it is a good habit to use this command when starting something new just to make sure.
-Worst case scenario, it doesn't find anything in the remote and you move on!
+Best case scenario, it doesn't find anything in the remote and you move on; worse case scenario, there is new code on the remote you need to incorporate into your branch by using `git pull origin master`.

 ```bash
 git fetch origin